DanielRub/PIMA/README.md

 PIMA is a Mock on Galaxy Note 7

-**Download the 'Explosion Test' app to check whether your mobile will explode or not.**
+**Download the 'PIMA' app to check whether your mobile will explode or not.**

 ---